bernardjhuang/gamerunnersnews/_posts/2014-10-13-top-summoners-1.md

 <iframe width="420" height="315" src="//www.youtube.com/embed/8u2AYaOWVOU" frameborder="0" allowfullscreen></iframe>

-Ravenous Hydra or Tiamat's Active - Crescent, counts as casting; therefore, it can also be used during Phase 3 of Animation Delay:

-<iframe width="420" height="315" src="//www.youtube.com/embed/D1gGsZWhHww" frameborder="0" allowfullscreen></iframe>

-Notice that the Auto Attack after Hydra went off almost instantly, but the Auto Attack that followed it had delay.
-So taking this all into account, here's are two examples of how to combo with a Champion like Wukong:

-<iframe width="420" height="315" src="//www.youtube.com/embed/9LvCH83lm3Q" frameborder="0" allowfullscreen></iframe>

-I start Wukong with a Nimbus Strike.
-Then an Auto Attack follows with no delay.
-However, since the Auto Attack after Nimbus Strike has an Animation Delay that will follow, I cancel it with Nimbus Strike.
-However, I explained earlier that Nimbus Strike itself has an Animation Delay that ensues because it's a spell that counts as an Auto Attack.
-Therefore, I activate Tiamat's Crescent to cancel Nimbus Strike's Animation Delay.
-Tiamat itself has no Animation Delay; therefore, I make one last Auto Attack with no delay in the combo.

-<iframe width="420" height="315" src="//www.youtube.com/embed/YZiKSSKOVBE" frameborder="0" allowfullscreen></iframe>

-Here is another example.
-This time, I begin with an Auto Attack.
-I cancel the Animation Delay with Crushing Blow.
-Then I cancel Crushing Blows Animation Delay with Tiamat's Crescent.
-I then get a free Auto Attack after since Tiamat's Crescent itself has no delay.
-However, the Auto Attack does have a delay so I cast Nimbus Strike during the delay, and last 1 final Auto Attack after Nimbus Strike.
-However, did you notice a small delay in the combo?

-Remember that we can't completely cancel Animation Delay with spells?
-Therefore, my last hit after Nimbus Strike suffered a bit of delay.
-What I could have done instead was:

-Auto Attack -> Crushing Blow -> Nimbus Strike -> Tiamat's Crescent -> Final Auto Attack

-Since Tiamat's Crescent has no delay, had I used it last, I would have suffered 0 delay.
-So there's a lot of thinking required when thinking about mixing Auto Attack and casting together.
+Try experimenting with your favorite Champion.
+Check to see if there are any Spells with delays.
+If so, it is best to save a Spell to cast during the delay.
+If not, think about how Auto Attacks should be mixed with Spells to optimize damage.
+There's a lot of planning needed!

-## Two Fast
+## Conclusion

+Animation Delay Canceling is most relevant for AD Carries since Animation Delay Canceling is all about exploiting Auto Attack, which AD Carries build for.
+This is why AD Carries are usually known for having incredible mechanics.
+However, Animation Delay Cancel is still relevant to all Champions (just not as much for Casters).

-We can think of Animation Delay Cancelling like this.
-Since we are using the other half of Auto Attacking to do something more productive than just standing still, a player who has mastered cancelling Phase 3 is using only Phase 1 and 2 to attack (which is half of the whole process).
+We can think of Animation Delay Canceling like this.
+Since we are using the other half of Auto Attacking to do something more productive than just standing still, a player who has mastered canceling Phase 3 is using only Phase 1 and 2 to attack (which is half of the whole process).
 If half the process of attack is taken out, we are essentially attacking TWICE as fast, and simply using the other half to position or cast.
-However, Animation Delay Cancelling is particularly difficult because the duration of Phase 3 consistently changes as the game progresses, and our Champions gain more Attack Speed via items or innately.
+However, Animation Delay Canceling is particularly difficult because the duration of Phase 3 consistently changes as the game progresses, and our Champions gain more Attack Speed via items or innately.
 Not only do we have to keep adjusting, but when we hit a high level of Attack Speed, we have to be clicking REALLY FAST to keep up with how small Animation Delay has become.
 This takes a lot of practice.
 If we accidentally cancel the charge up phase of Auto Attack, then we've just lowered our Damage output.
 So be careful!
-And remember, practice makes perfect.
+This isn't something that can be mastered overnight.
+My last tip that I can give to you is to just practice.
+Practice makes perfect!